David Sorkin Biography:

 So that gave us a deadline.
 It turned up the heat in an unpleasant way.
 But that was the impetus.
 And so we worked really hard and we found, in fact, three other one million dollar donors.
 I mean, we had an anonymous donor, which was George.
 We had a donor from Los Angeles, and then one from Chicago.
 So we actually had four one million dollar donors.
 And those became four junior faculty positions.
 And once we had hired those faculty members, we then had a sufficiently comprehensive curriculum that we could have a Jewish studies major.
 So we first introduced a certificate, a minor in Jewish studies, and then a major.

-Tortorice: And Fran and Lawrence had already given money to—
+Tortorice: And Fran and Laurence had already given money to—

-Sorkin: Fran and Lawrence had given the money for my position.
+Sorkin: Fran and Laurence had given the money for my position.

 Tortorice: Right.
 And that was even earlier.